revatengshe/ODT2026-ProjectManagementTemplate/README.md

 - Why would someone want to try it again?

 **Response:**
 `It’s an experience that engages you completely.
-Along with controlling your movement in the game, the player is also trying not to fall off the board, which adds this extra layer of tension that makes everything feel more alive and slightly chaotic in the best way.
+Your mind is focused on the game, but your feet are constantly adjusting, pressing, and reacting.
+There’s a slight sense of chaos at first as you figure out how much to tilt or press, but that’s what makes it fun.`

-I want the player to feel a rush, like they’re fully switched on.
-It’s a mix of excitement, focus, and a bit of chaos, especially in the beginning when nothing really goes as planned.
-There’s also something a little funny about it; they might wobble, overcorrect, almost lose balance, but that’s part of the fun.
-And when they finally start getting it right, it feels genuinely satisfying.
+`I want the player to feel a rush—like they’re fully switched on.
+It’s a mix of excitement, focus, and a bit of trial and error, especially in the beginning when nothing really goes as planned.
+There’s also something kind of funny about it—you might over-press or react too slowly—but that becomes part of the experience.
+And when you finally get the hang of it, it feels genuinely satisfying.
-They’d want to try it again because it’s not something you get perfect in one go.
+They’d want to try it again because it’s not something you master instantly.
 The first attempt is messy, the second feels better, and after that you just want to keep improving or beat someone else.
-It also becomes more fun with people around—watching others try, laughing at the chaos, taking turns.
-There’s a clear sense of progression too, not just in the game but in how one's body learns to respond, which makes it really rewarding to come back to it.`
+It’s also more fun with people around—watching, reacting, and taking turns adds to the experience..`

 ## 2.3 Design Persona
 Complete the sentence below: